 - Easy to clean

-This stick blender is great affordable choice for beginning soap makers or as a backup for veteran soapers.
+This stick blender is a great, affordable choice for beginning soap makers or as a backup for veteran soapers.

 The Specs: